 • 90% to 110% for 2012 through 2017

 • 70% to 130% for 2021 or later

 In addition, for purposes of the additional information that must be provided in a funding notice for an applicable plan year, an applicable plan year includes any plan year that begins after December 31, 2011, and before January 1, 2020, and that otherwise meets the definition of applicable plan year.

 To read the Congressional Budget Office’s report on the bill, click here.

 The Pension Benefit Guaranty Corporation (PBGC) has announced a moratorium, until the end of 2014, on the enforcement of 4062(e) cases.
 The moratorium will enable PBGC to ensure that its efforts are targeted to cases where pensions are genuinely at risk.
 The six-month period will also allow the PBGC to work with the business community, labor, and other stakeholders.

 During the moratorium, from July 8 to December 31, 2014, PBGC will cease enforcement efforts on open and new cases.
 Companies should continue to report new 4062(e) events, but PBGC will take no action on those events during the moratorium.

 For more information, click here.

-In a two-phase online GAO survey, stakeholders identified problems with the usefulness, reliability, and comparability of data from the Form 5500 (see table).
-Despite longstanding concerns with the Form 5500—the annual report that employee benefit plans file with the federal government—agency officials have made only minimal changes over the last 3 years.
+In a two-phase online U.S. Government Accountability Office (GAO) survey, stakeholders identified problems with the usefulness, reliability, and comparability of data from the Form 5500 (see table in report).
+Despite longstanding concerns with the Form 5500—the annual report that employee benefit plans file with the federal government—agency officials have made only minimal changes over the last three years.